 How We Chose the Best Medical Alert Systems

-Although medical alert systems are very similar to each other, we focused on the following three main characteristics:
+Although medical alert systems are very similar to each other, our methodology focuses on the following three main characteristics:

 Price.
 We looked for companies with prices lower than the market average, or that offer more for your money, in terms of hardware and service.
 Offers like free equipment or the ability to pay for it in monthly installments were big pluses in our book.